Light60-1/Microsoft-Rewards-Rewi/docs/accounts.md

 ---

-## 🚫 Skip the Recovery Email Check (Advanced)
+## 🚫 Skip the Recovery Email (Advanced)

-Most users should keep recovery validation enabled.
-If an account genuinely has no recovery address or you cannot disclose it, add `"recoveryRequired": false` to that entry.
-When disabled, the bot skips mismatch detection and logs a warning during startup validation.
+If an account genuinely has no recovery address or you prefer not to provide it, simply leave the `recoveryEmail` field empty:

 ```json
 {